Ambrosia ambrosioides, Canyon Ragweed

 Threatened/Endangered Information: No data available.

-Comments: Canyon Ragweed is limited in distribution in the United States to Arizona and California.
+Comments: Ambrosia Leaf Bur Ragweed or Canyon Ragweed is limited in distribution in the United States to Arizona and California.
 It is common throughout much of Arizona but is limited to San Diego County in California.
-Canyon Ragweed is one of several Ragweed species whose pollen causes hay fever and allergies in some people.
+Ambrosia Leaf Bur Ragweed is one of several Ragweed species whose pollen causes hay fever and allergies in some people.

 Also see in Southwest Desert Flora Triangle-leaf Bursage, Ambrosia deltoidea, White Bursage, Ambrosia dumosa, Hollyleaf Bursage, Ambrosia eriocentra, Burrobush, Ambrosia monogyra and Cheesebush, Ambrosia salsola.